jithin-renji/SEA/README.md

 	-h. --help			Show this help message
 	-V, --version			Show version information

-NOTE: This program requires root privileges.
-For writing encryption key to the given device, or to read the encryption key from the same device.
+NOTE: This program requires root privileges for writing encryption key to the given device, or to read the encryption key from the same device.
 ```